The Nova Scotia Lighthouse Circuit: A 2026 Logistics Guide

 2. Battery Point Breakwater Light (Lunenburg UNESCO)

-• The Light: Marks the entrance to the colourful Lunenburg waterfront.
+• The Shot: The red-topped tower marking the entrance to the colourful Lunenburg waterfront.

-• The Spirit Pairing: Ironworks Distillery.
-Located in a 19th-century marine blacksmith shop just a 10-minute walk from the light.
+• Spirit Pairing: Ironworks Distillery.
+Housed in a 1893 marine blacksmith shop.

-• The Light: Known as the “Sandbar Light.”
-At low tide, the water recedes to allow travellers to walk directly to the structure.
+• The Shot: The “Sandbar Light.”
+At low tide, the Atlantic recedes to reveal a walkable path to the base.

-• The Spirit Pairing: Boxing Rock Brewing Company.
+• Spirit Pairing: Boxing Rock Brewing Company. —

-• The Light: Famous for its “Applecore” shape and rugged volcanic rock surroundings.
+• The Shot: The unique “Applecore” tower and volcanic rock formations.

 📍 Phase 3: The Fundy & Evangeline Shore

-• The Light: A heritage “pepper-shaker” tower located on the boardwalk of Canada’s oldest permanent European settlement.
+• The Shot: A heritage “pepper-shaker” tower on the historic town boardwalk.

 Halifax to LunenburgHwy 333 / 3Sunrise (Atlantic)Iconic & Photogenic